PalisadoesFoundation/talawa-docs/docs/internships/selection-criteria.md

 #### General Minimum Requirements for any student that we will assess

 - Students should have at least one properly closed issue and merged PR made on the repository
-- Students should be receptive to any feedback given to them from mentors
+- Students should be receptive to any feedback given to them by mentors
-- Access to all required hardware and software for development on our project
+- Access to all required hardware and software for the development on our project
 - Access to a stable internet connection

 #### Areas of focus for our application.
 Students must clearly outline which areas they are interested in under the following.
 Students will be assessed on multiple areas of focus